arakban/RoboticsProject/README.txt

 4) To commit changes press ctrl + k, and use the commit option
 5) Commit changes to your own branches of the code, then submit a pull request to the master branch.

-Sacha, Baptiste and Phillip can approve pull requests, this may be changed later on in the project.
+Sacha, Baptiste and Philip can approve pull requests, this may be changed later on in the project.

 Remember to: